sjjsy/neronet/doc/project_information.md

 university, and potentially students could talk to some researchers abroad as well.

-Update: It is also important to be able to monitor host resources (GPU memory, RAM, disk-space).
+It is also important to be able to monitor host resources (GPU memory, RAM, disk-space).
 Ideally it should check already before starting whether there is enough diskspace available.
 Also consider profiling (python, theano, etc).

+In addition to the above, these requirements have been explicitly mentioned by deep learning researchers:

+- Sends customizable email notification (validation/test results, training curve/crash report)
+- Queue and schedule lots of experiments with slightly different settings to a cluster or just your local network
+- Should be lightweight (depend only on the python standard lib)
+- Easy resume capability (load parameters and hyperparameters from disk and continue after a crash/failure)
+- Autocheck the code repo's git version and other facts
+- Record the history of "variables of interest" into a json file (validation costs & validation error rates after each epoch)
+- The experiment manager should as simple as possible
+    - Should not rely on one toolchain
+    - Jobman feels oppressive.
+NoSQL setup should work better
+- Command line is king; programmatic access from Python is nice to have

 ## Tools and technology